What’s Next For Cellulosic Biofuels and the D3 RIN Part 4 – Fueling Heavy Duty Trucks With Fuel From Cows

 This route to making CNG/LNG from biogas for use as transportation fuel emerged as the dominant way to generate D3 RINs and capture that large subsidy in the 2020s.
 Today over 98% of all of cellulosic RINs generated in the RFS program have been for CNG/LNG derived from biogas.

 There are over 2000 landfills in the United States that could theoretically produce biogas to be upgraded to pipeline quality natural gas that would be eligible to earn D3 RINs.
+D3 RINs are also being generated by producing biogas from anaerobic digestion of animal manure.
+Large dairy firms are the top source of that biogas, a business that is ripe for expansion.

 As we reported in Part 1 of this series, Clean Energy Fuels, based in Newport Beach, CA. produces, procures and distributes renewable natural gas (RNG) and conventional natural gas in the form of CNG to over 48,000 vehicles from 1,000 fleets through over 600 fueling stations it owns, operates, or supplies in the U.S. and Canada.
 Many of those fueling stations are for private fleets like transit agencies or sanitation companies, but over 200 are accessible to other fleets who are buying natural gas fueled vehicles, increasing sales volumes.
-Many of these fast fueling stations are strategically located near interstates and in areas near distribution centers with high fleet traffic.
+Some are strategically located near interstates and in areas near distribution centers with high fleet traffic.
 Nineteen of them were built with Amazon as their anchor customer and those Amazon stations are increasingly being used by other fleets as well.

 With their partner BP, Clean Energy Fuels is participating in development of RNG production from animal manure through anaerobic digestion operations at large dairy farms.
 Clean Energy Fuels revenue has grown steadily and is approaching $1 billion/year.
 BP, with its purchase of Archaea Energy in 2022, became the largest RNG producer in the U.S..
 Chevron and Total are among others investing in RNG production from landfills and/or dairy farms.

 The 17-year quest to make commercial transportation fuels from cellulosic feedstocks is an unfinished story that would not be happening without the RFS and the D3 RIN.
-This leaves the big question, what does the future hold for cellulosic biofuel and the D3 RIN?
+This leaves a big question, what does the future hold for cellulosic biofuel and the D3 RIN?
 Stay tuned for the next episode in this series which will address the economics of this cellulosic biofuels industry and the outlook for its future.

 Recommendation Get Hoekstra Research Report 10